kubernetes/community/events/2019/11-contributor-summit/README.md

 # 2019 Kubernetes Contributor Summit NA

 ## *This event is still in the planning stages.
 Please check back here for updates!*
+Planning Info:
+[Project Board](https://github.com/orgs/kubernetes/projects/21) - this includes content planning issues!
+See [sigs-list.md](/sigs-list.md) for meeting time and agenda

 ## What